OpenConext/Stepup-AzureMFA/README.md

 **Create a .env file**

 1. `$ cp .env.ci .env`
-1. Edit the `.env` file with the editor of your choice and update the `APP_SECRET` to a value of your liking.
+1. Edit the `.env` file with the editor of your choice and:
+    1. Update the `APP_SECRET` to a value of your liking.
 See [Symfony docs](https://symfony.com/doc/current/reference/configuration/framework.html#secret) for more details about this secret.
+    1. Set the `APP_ENV` to 'dev'

 **Copy the parameters.yaml**